ShawnMcCool/vagrant-chef/README.md

     10.10.10.10 app.local

-# Running the Application
+# Working on the Application

-- Start up Vagrant
+### Start the Application

     $ vagrant up

-- Wait until Vagrant / Chef are done, then in your browser http://app.local/ or http://10.10.10.10
+Wait until Vagrant / Chef are done, then in your browser http://app.local/ or http://10.10.10.10

-# Stopping the Application
+### Stop the Application

 You have the choice of either...
 Supending the application (takes a small bit more disk space). **Recommended**